SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Bayesians are enamoured of prior knowledge.
 Or is it prior prejudice?
 You don't know which, because it's _prior_!"
 - "Should you find you've shot yourself in the foot, it's time to pause and reflect, not reload.
 That's Bayes Rule!"
+- "When you begin to see the light at the end of the tunnel&hellip; remember you're still in the tunnel."
+- "Evolution places no premium on elegance.
+Biology is a carefully selected set of race conditions that make no sense except for how they work together to survive."